wang301208/autoSuper-Artificial-Intelligence/docs/content/AutoGPT/usage.md

   -y, --skip-reprompt             Skips the re-prompting messages at the
-                                  beginning of the script -C, --ai-settings FILE          Specifies which ai_settings.yaml file to use, relative to the AutoGPT root directory.
+                                  beginning of the script -C, --ai-settings FILE          Specifies which ai_settings.yaml file to use, relative to AutoGPT's config directory.
                                   Will also automatically skip the re-prompt.
   -P, --prompt-settings FILE      Specifies which prompt_settings.yaml file to
-                                  use.
+                                  use, relative to AutoGPT's config directory.
   -l, --continuous-limit INTEGER  Defines the number of times to run in
                                   continuous mode
   --speak                         Enable Speak Mode